 An absence of grazing, or insufficient grazing, when followed by, or following, widespread rainfall and prolific grass growth, can also be deleterious to the species (Baker-Gabb, 2002b; NPWS, 2002, Radford et al., 2013) because it allows the density and/or height of grasses to increase which, consequently, can render native grasslands unsuitable for inhabitation by the plains-wanderer.
-Under prolonged wet conditions, a substantial increase in grazing intensity is required (Antos, 2013).
-It has been hypothesized that unusually heavy rainfall in winter may be particularly problematic for plains-wanderers as it can result in a proliferation of dense introduced grasses and weeds (Baker-Gabb, 1998), whereas heavy rainfall in summer may not always lead to the creation of dense grasslands that are unsuitable for plains-wanderers as it is more likely to cause increased growth of native grasses which the birds may tolerate (OEH, 2014).
-Furthermore, some grassland habitats may become inundated for prolonged periods following significant rainfall events (OEH, 2014).
+Under prolonged wet conditions, a substantial increase in grazing intensity is required (Antos, 2013a).
+It has been hypothesized that unusually heavy rainfall in winter may be particularly problematic for plains-wanderers as it can result in a proliferation of dense introduced grasses and weeds (Baker-Gabb, 1998).
+Whereas heavy rainfall in summer may not always lead to the creation of dense grasslands that are unsuitable for plains-wanderers as it is more likely to cause increased growth of native grasses which the birds may tolerate (Wilson et al., 2014).
+Furthermore, some grassland habitats may become inundated for prolonged periods following significant rainfall events (Wilson et al., 2014) with grassland structure potentially taking three years to return to a suitable condition for plains-wanderers following flooding after heavy rainfall events (Antos, 2015).